emrecanacikgoz/turkish-llm/README.md

 The dataset to train the model can be prepared using the scripts under `pretraining/data/culturax/`.

-### Pretraining

-The scripts and the bash files used for pretraining the Hamza LLM Series: consisting of Hamza-small (124M), Hamza-medium (354M), Hamza-large (772M), and Hamza-xlarge (1.3b) models can be found under the directory "pretraining/", with a separate bash file for each model.

 ## Evaluations

-For detailed information about LLM Bits-Per-Character (BPC) Evaluations, TruthfulQA-TR and ARC-TR Turkish question-answering dataset translation and evaluation, please read the documentation here [Model Deployment](./evaluation/README.md)
+For detailed information about LLM Bits-Per-Character (BPC) Evaluations, TruthfulQA-TR and ARC-TR Turkish question-answering dataset translation and evaluation, please read the documentation here [Evaluations](./evaluation/README.md)

 ## Citation